+Raise the stage by moving switch 7 up.

+Move the x, y, z controls so that the aligement marks shown at right so that the x mark is aligned with the edge of the slide housing, and the y, and z marks are aligned with the screw heads on the slide.

 Check that switch 7 (XPS stage) is down (light is off).

 Open gate 5 (to XPS chamber).
 This gate may take 10 s to fully open.
 Switch on the light in the analysis chamber.

 Use the transfer arm to move the stub into the analysis chamber, stopping the magnet of the transfer arm at the beginning of the ‘CAUTION” region on the arm (about a foot from the end of the table).